Smile-SA/hots/README.md

 source venv/bin/activate
 ```

+Some parameters can be defined with the `hots` command, such as :
+ * `k` : the number of clusters used in clustering ;
+ * `tau` : the window size during the loop process ;
+ * `param` : a specific parameter file to use.

-You can see the help running :
+All the CLI options are found running the `help` option :
 ```bash
 hots --help
 ```

+More parameters can be defined through a `.JSON` file, for which an example is provided in the `tests` folder.
+See the documentation, section `User manual`, for more details about all the parameters.

-Note that a test data is given with the package, so you can easily test the installation with :
+Note that a test data is provided within the package, so you can easily test the installation with :
 ```bash
 hots /tests/data/generated_7
 ```